dhardin/SP-JobBoard/README.md

 ##Options
 - guid:
   - Type: String
-  - Description: GUID of SharePoint library that you want to make a procedurally generated job board of.
+  - Description: GUID of SharePoint List that you want to make a procedurally generated job board of.